dipaliziman/dipaliziman/README.md

 - 👀 I’m interested in ...Data analytics
 - 🌱 I’m currently learning ...Data analytics, machine learning
 - 💞️ I’m looking to collaborate on ...Data science project
-- 📫 How to reach me ... diwali.
-Ziman@gmail.com
+- 📫 How to reach me ... dipali.ziman@gmail.com

 <!---
 dipaliziman/dipaliziman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.